bitsapien/bitsapien.github.io/content/notes/books/extreme-ownership.md

 {{<progress-bar 8 313 "Reading Progress">}}

+#### Reading Experience

+* 😀 The language is not very difficult.
+* 😤 The book seems very repetitive in the points it is trying to drive.

+---
 * Leadership lessons from US Navy SEALs fighting in Iraq, trying to take out the opponents in a highly dynamic and dangerous environment.
 * The first few pages until introduction will keep driving the same point that